 Sometimes, the leading lines do not need to be clear, like in the painting below by Alfred Sisley.
-In this painting the leading lines are created organically by the edges of the trees, the path and from changes in light.
+In this painting, the leading lines are created organically by the edges of the trees, the path and from changes in light.

 Leading lines are often far easier to demonstrate when architectural objects are involved.
-In nature, you usually must rely on lines which are created organically through the arrangement of natural elements (such as the line created by a row of trees).
+In nature, you usually must rely on lines that are created organically through the arrangement of natural elements (such as the line created by a row of trees).
 But when architecture is involved, you can simply use the lines created by the architecture.

-How Not To Use Leading Lines
+How Not to Use Leading Lines

 Here are some common mistakes made with leading lines: